orteckno/samule/README.md

 email -> control to validate ( choose -> textbox2) -> Validation Expression (choose - internet email)
 click on ( validation summary) -> Header text (Error)

+if it will show j  error then    click on (web.config) copy paste the line

 <configuration>
   <system.web>
     <compilation debug="true" targetFramework="4.6.1"/>